OHSU-Library/cleaning-data-openrefine/episodes/01-getting-started.md

 - Some concepts such as clustering algorithms are quite complex, but with OpenRefine we can introduce them, use them, and show their power.

-  > **Note:** You must export your modified dataset to a new file: OpenRefine does not save over the original source file.
-All changes are stored in the OpenRefine project.

 ## Before we get started

 The following setup is necessary before we can get started (see the [instructions here](../learners/setup.md).)